article | June 22, 2017

 I don’t recommend this option.

-The second approach is to be transparent from the get-go.
+The second approach is to be transparent from the beginning.
 Bring your marketing strategy and budget to the CEO and request feedback and approval.
 Explain to him how you plan to:

 Be prepared to: